See the latest bonus categories from the Chase Freedom card and get tips on how to maximize your cash back.

 Here’s what you need to know at a glance:

-- You must activate second quarter bonus categories by Sept.
-15, 2020 to start earning 5% cash back.
+- You must have activated third-quarter bonus categories by Sept.
+14 on your Chase Freedom card to earn 5% cash back.

 - From July 1 to Sep.
-30, 2020, cardholders can earn 5% cash back on eligible Amazon and Whole Foods Market purchases.
+30, Freedom cardholders can earn 5% cash back on eligible Amazon and Whole Foods Market purchases.

 - The 5% cash back bonus is capped at $1,500 in combined purchases per quarter.